Queensway Tunnel

-The Queensway tunnel is a road tunnel under the River Mersey, in the north west of England, between Liverpool and Birkenhead.
-Locally, it is often referred to as the "Birkenhead tunnel" or "old tunnel", to distinguish it from the newer Kingsway tunnel (1971), which serves Wallasey and the M53 motorway traffic.
+The Queensway Tunnel (signposted as the Birkenhead Tunnel or B'head Tunnel) is a road tunnel under the River Mersey, in the north west of England, between Liverpool and Birkenhead.
+Locally, it is often referred to as the "old tunnel", to distinguish it from the newer Kingsway Tunnel (1971), which serves Wallasey and the M53 motorway traffic.
 At 2.13 mi in length, it is the longest road tunnel in the UK.

 History

+Planning and construction

 The first tunnel under the River Mersey was for the Mersey Railway in 1886.
 The first tunnel crossing was proposed in 1825, and again in 1827.
 A report in 1830 rejected the road tunnel due to concerns about building damage.

-During the 1920s there were concerns about the long queues of cars and lorries at the Mersey Ferry terminal, so once Royal Assent to a Parliamentary Bill was received, construction of the first Mersey road tunnel started in 1925, to a design by consulting engineer Sir Basil Mott.
+During the 1920s there were concerns about the long queues of cars and lorries at the Mersey Ferry terminal, so once royal assent to a parliamentary bill was received, construction of the first Mersey road tunnel started in 1925, to a design by consulting engineer Sir Basil Mott.
 Mott supervised the construction in association with John Brodie, who, as City Engineer of Liverpool, had co-ordinated the feasibility studies made by consultant Engineers Mott, Hay and Anderson.
 The main contractor was Edmund Nuttall.